sgolebiewski-intel/openvino/docs/notebooks/110-ct-scan-live-inference-with-output.rst

 .. parsed-literal::

-    2024-03-12 22:35:25.130181: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
+    2024-03-25 22:36:13.077697: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
 You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
 To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
-    2024-03-12 22:35:25.164310: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
+    2024-03-25 22:36:13.113131: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
     To enable the following instructions: AVX2 AVX512F AVX512_VNNI FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.

 .. parsed-literal::

-    2024-03-12 22:35:25.734617: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
+    2024-03-25 22:36:13.713380: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT

 Settings
 --------

+`back to top ⬆️ <#table-of-contents>`__

 To use the pre-trained models, set ``IR_PATH`` to ``"pretrained_model/unet44.xml"`` and ``COMPRESSED_MODEL_PATH`` to